 This is my romantic aphrodisiac blend.
 It's bright and fruity but feminine and heady.
 I can't get enough of this one, there's something very attractive about this blend!

-Twilight Gypsy is a very sensual feminine dance under the moonlight.
-Twilight Gypsy is a sweet and spicy, floral blend.
+Twilight Dancer is a very sensual feminine dance under the moonlight.
+It's a sweet and spicy, floral blend.